Lars Kruse: Biography

-Kruse in literature and art
+In literature and art

 Lars Kruse's courage was recorded by Holger Drachmann in 1879 when he wrote a descriptive account interspersed with poems entitled: Lars Kruse.
 En Skildring fra Virkelighedens og Sandets Regioner (Lars Kruse.
 A Picture from Regions of Reality and Truth).
 The work tells how initially the authorities refused to award him a medal for his heroic rescues on the grounds that when a poor youngster, he had sold a plank which had drifted up on the beach and kept the money for himself.
-As a result of Drachmann's critical account of his treatment, he was later awarded a medal.
+As a result of Drachmann's critical account of his treatment, Kruse was later awarded the Danish Medal of Merit.

 Lars Kruse appears in several works by Michael Ancher of the Skagen Painters: Redningsformand Lars Kruse (Head of Lifesaving Lars Kruse, 1882), Lystige folk.
 I købmandens bod (Joyful folk in the shopkeeper's bar) from 1883, and Skagensfisker Lars Kruse i eftermiddagslys (Skagen Fisherman Lars Kruse in the Afternoon Light, 1908).